ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/nlp-hugging-face/_index.md

 minutes_to_complete: 20

-who_is_this_for: This is an introductory topic for software developers who want to learn how to run a NLP model from Hugging Face using PyTorch on Arm based servers.
+who_is_this_for: This is an introductory topic for software developers who want to learn how to run a Natural Language Processing (NLP) model from Hugging Face using PyTorch on Arm based servers.

 learning_objectives:
     - Deploy a PyTorch NLP model from Hugging Face on an Arm AArch64 CPU